Pathmanaban/SECRiFY_PDB_processing/README.md

 	processing the same

 	**sub-dir: Mann–Whitney-U**
-	contains the jupyter notebook used for making plots and mann hwitney U statistics
+	contains the jupyter notebook used for making plots and mann-whitney U statistics

 #####	compiled_report_files
-	contains a short summary of data porcessing used and some supplimentary plots
+	contains a short summary of data processing used and some supplimentary plots